Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: INTEGER PROGRAMMING-BASED SENSOR POSE OPTIMISATION

 \subsection{Approximate Solutions}

 Approximate solutions to the IP problem are often used for the camera placement problem when exact solutions cannot be obtained in feasible time \cite{zhao2013approximate}.
-As described in the previous section, exhaustive search is unfeasible for the IP problem in Eq. \ref{eq:ipoptim} due to the size of the search space.
-For this reason, we implement two approximate methods: Na\"ive sampling and Markov Chain Monte Carlo (MCMC) sampling.
+We implement two approximate methods: Na\"ive sampling and Markov Chain Monte Carlo (MCMC) sampling.

 The Na\"ive sampling method assumes that all sensors in the candidate set $S'$ are equally likely to be part of the optimal set.
 This method explores the search space by uniformly sampling $N$ sensors from the candidate set $S'$ without replacement.
-The algorithm, described in Algorithm \ref{alg:naiveIP}, runs until time since the last improvement in the objective function exceeds a limit.
+The algorithm runs until time since the last improvement in the objective function exceeds a limit and returns the highest scoring set of sensors.

-The MCMC method uses the Metropolis-Hastings sampling algorithm \cite{zhao2013approximate} to select sensors that are likely to maximise the objective function.
-Algorithm \ref{alg:mcmcIP} describes the full and detailed execution steps of the proposed sampling scheme.
+The MCMC method uses the Metropolis-Hastings sampling algorithm \cite{zhao2013approximate} to select sensors that are likely to maximise the objective function based on previous samples.
 The process starts with an initial sample of $N$ random sensors from $S'$, denoted by $S_0$.
 At each subsequent iteration, a new sample set is computed as follows.
 At iteration $i$, a random and uniformly selected element of $S_{i-1}$ is exchanged with a random and uniformly selected element of $S'$, generating an intermediate set $S_{i}^*$.
 The ratio $r=\frac{f(S_{i}^*)}{f(S_{i-1})}$, is computed, where $f(S) = \min_{o \in O} \vis(o, S)$.
 The solution set at iteration $i$ is then set according to

-where $u$ is a sample from the uniform distribution $U[0,1]$.
 The algorithm is executed until the time since the last improvement in the objective function exceeds a limit.